kazu-pl/novel-cms/README.md

-# Axios interceptor that returns error send by server so it's possible to dispaly server response message on front application:
+# Axios interceptor that returns error sent by server so it's possible to display server response message on front application:

 ```
 import axios from "axios";